 Developed in the 1950’s for ballistic missiles, Inertial Navigation Systems (INS) incorporate a guidance computer that monitors sensitive gyroscopes and accelerometers to continuously calculate a vehicle’s location from a given starting point; in essence, highly accurate electronic dead reckoning.
 It requires no external references or radio signals which is highly advantageous for military applications from aircraft to submarines.
-Its precision was a function of “drift” over time but could provide about 5-mile accuracy after a twelve-hour flight.
+Its precision was a function of the “drift” error that accumulated over time but it could provide about 5-mile accuracy after a twelve-hour transoceanic flight.
 Its expense originally restricted it to the armed forces and larger commercial aircraft which began to commonly deploy it in the 1970’s.
 However, since the 1990’s miniaturization has greatly reduced the size and cost and it can now be found paired with GPS in many modern cockpit avionic suites, where each system can serve as check on each other to improve accuracy and consistency.
 Similar, less accurate systems can now be found in everyday products ranging from smartphones to automobile GPS systems.